 Solvang, CA is a Danish-style town located just a few miles off the 101 freeway in Southern California.
 Whether you are making a quick stop on your way up or down the coast or doing a weekend getaway, Solvang is a one-of-a-kind Californian destination rich in Danish culture.
 With its gabled roofs, windmills, and numerous Danish bakeries, Solvang makes you feel as though you drove straight into Denmark, when in reality you are only about 35 miles from Santa Barbara.
-In addition to experiencing Danish food, architecture, and activities, Solvang has even more to offer its visitors, including wine tasting, an ostrich farm, and great coffee.
+In addition to experiencing Danish architecture and activities, there are even more things to do in Solvang, like wine tasting at a one of Solvang's many wineries, feeding ostriches at an ostrich farm, and staying at one of Solvang's Danish-inspired hotels.
 We poured through all the articles and reviews on Solvang that internet has to offer to narrow down the top places to eat, play, and stay.
 We then visited our top picks in person to verify the claims.

 Good Seed Coffee Boutique is a roaster and coffee shop in Solvang, serving up the best of the best to its visitors.
 In addition to their drinks, which are beautifully presented in ceramic mugs, Good Seed Coffee Boutique also serves pastries that are baked in-house, many of which are vegan and/or gluten free.
 Even though they are fairly new to Solvang, Good Seed Coffee is like a breath of fresh air to this previously specialty-coffee-deprived town.

 We looked at various online reviews for the different coffee shops in Solvang and used that as our main tool to narrow down our top choice for best coffee shop.
 Since there are not too many articles written on Solvang, we did not find Good Seed Coffee Boutique nor its competitors in any articles.